ritik-sharma-github/Temperature-Dependent-Volumetric-Analysis-of-Monoethanolamine-Methanol-Mixture/README.md

-Certainly!
-Here’s a detailed overview for your GitHub repository based on the project:

----

 ## **Project Overview**

 This project involves developing an Artificial Neural Network (ANN) model to predict the density and excess molar volume (VE) of a monoethanolamine-methanol binary mixture based on temperature and an additional feature.
 The dataset includes measurements of density and excess molar volume at various temperatures.
 The objective is to build a predictive model that can estimate these properties accurately.
 The project encompasses data preprocessing, exploratory data analysis (EDA), model development, and evaluation, with results saved for further analysis.